+Are you looking to improve your public speaking skills?
 You may have heard the statistic that 75% of people have a fear of public speaking, also known as glossophobia.
-In fact, you may be familiar with this relatable quote from Jerry Seinfeld: “According to most studies, people's number one fear is public speaking.
+Or maybe you're familiar with this quote from Jerry Seinfeld: “According to most studies, people's number one fear is public speaking.
 Number two is death.
 Death is number two.
 Does that sound right?
 This means to the average person, if you go to a funeral, you're better off in the casket than doing the eulogy.”

 How common is fear of public speaking?